 Working from Fosse's original 1975 blueprints, Walter Bobbie and Ann Reinking (respectively the revival's Tony-winning director and choreographer) resisted the DeMillian impulses of the occasion but, just to be on the safe side, set an invited dress rehearsal at 1:30 PM the day of.
 Antonio Banderas, Jane Krakowski, lyricist-director David Zippel and Christine Ebersole were among those who got the first look-see.

+Afterward, before they had a chance to take a proper breather for The Main Event, the participants took to the red carpet, entering a kind of "Twilight Zone" about 4:30 where they were photographed and interviewed about a performance they were about to give.
 The procession included Michelle DeJean (the Roxie through Dec.
 30), Wayne Brady, Lynda Carter, Hinton Battle, Sharon Lawrence, PJ Benjamin, Ron Raines, Ron Orbach, Chuck Cooper, Kevin Richardson, Gregory Harrison, Bianca Marroquin, Eric Jordan Young, Tom Wopat, Gerry McIntire, Terry C. MacLeod, among others.

 Then, the real arrivals began arriving, using (little did they know) a well-trod red carpet: B.D.
 Wong, Barbara Walters, Sam Cohen, Linda Fairstein, Malaak Compton Rock, Stephanie March, Lesley Stahl, et al. The show started way beyond the announced 6:30.